Ogaday/rom-script-translation/README.md

 Key points:
 * Lines starting with `#` are comments
 * Each line is numbered in hexadecimal
-* The line number of the lines should not change
+* The numbering of the lines should not change
 * The script text contains artifacts such as `{03}` within the text.
 They represent different substitutions and markers within the text, such as names, newline characters etc. The artifacts interfere with the translation.